Strippit FC750 & FC750/2

 The FC750 Machine was Strippit's "Lower Cost Entry Machine".

-So to save money, Strippit did not use a Servo-Drive for the Turret-Drive System like on the FC1000/2 Machine.
-They went Backwards, and used a Mechanical Clutch & Brake System from the old 1970's FC30/30 Machines.
+So to save money, Strippit did Not use a Servo-Drive for Turret-Drive System like on

 This was Very Typical Strippit (and American, I am Very Sad to Say)

-MBA Management Thinking.
+MBA-Management Thinking.
 Building Machines to a Marketing "Price Point",

-Instead of building the Very Best Machines you can to Develop a Valuable Reputation
+Instead of building The Very Best Machines you can to Develop a Valuable Reputation

 in the Marketplace as the "Best" Machine Manufacturer.